 Oh and I would be remiss to not mention that the drill and kill testing metrics and tracking those metrics has consistently failed to provide a better education.
 Standardized tests are notorious for being poor indicators of educational attainment.
 So all these students are having their educational and personal information collected and archived for little to no educational value.

-Of course for those companies with access to the information the value is quite high – that have digital gold that can be sold to numerous other companies whom want customers for their products and services.
-Talk about a solid sales lead, it’s a total information awareness file on someone from their early years in education and social media activity.
+Of course for those companies with access to the information the value is quite high – that have digital gold that can be sold to numerous other companies who wants customers for their products.
+Why is this a good idea again?